-The Management does not foresee any stress on liquidity owing to the availability of liquid funds in the form of in cash and cash equivalents and other bank balances (other than earmarked bank balances) amounting to Rs.
-644.93 Million as on 31st March, 2021.
+The Management does not foresee any stress on liquidity owing to the availability of liquid funds in the form of cash and cash equivalents and other bank balances (other than earmarked accounts) amounting to Rs.
+825.86 Million as on 31 March, 2022.

-The Management has also assessed the potential impact of COVID-19 including, but not limited to, its assessment of liquidity and going concern assumption, on the carrying amounts of property, plant and equipment, right of use assets, intangible assets, inventories, trade receivables and other current and non-current assets appearing in the financial statements of the Company as on 31st March, 2021, and has performed sensitivity analysis on the assumptions used and based on current indicators of future economic conditions, the Company expects to recover the carrying amounts of these assets.
-The impact of COVID-19 on the business may be different from that estimated on the date of approval of these financial statements and the Management will continue to closely monitor any material changes to future economic conditions.
+The Management has also assessed the potential impact of COVID-19 including but not limited to its assessment of liquidity and going concern assumption, the carrying value of property, plant and equipment, right of use of assets, capital work-in-progress, intangible assets, tax assets, inventories, trade receivables, other current and non-current assets appearing in the Financial Statements as on 31 March, 2022.
+Based on current indicators of future economic conditions, the Management expects to recover the carrying amount of its assets as on 31 March, 2022.

+The impact of COVID-19 on the business may be different from that estimated on the date of approval of these Financial Statements.
+The Management will continue to closely monitor any material changes to future economic conditions.